Kanellaman/Duplicati-V2.0.7.3/README.md

 # Instructions to build

-1. Download the files of this repo</br>
+1. Download the files of this repo [here](https://gitlab.com/KanellakisK/Duplicati-V2-0-7-3)

 2. Change the contents of the `key` and store your private key (copy-paste the private key to file)